 - The Orton-Gillingham-based Reading program begins with Preventing Academic Failure by Phyllis Bertin and Eileen Perlman and is followed by a structured program for teaching reading comprehension.

-- Writing according to The Writing Revolution by Judith C. Hochman, Ph.D., is employed in all subjects, with students learning to write in a dedicated Writing class and reinforced by writing in the subject classes.
+- Writing according to The Writing Revolution by Judith C. Hochman, Ed.D., is employed in all subjects, with students learning to write in a dedicated Writing class and reinforced by writing in the subject classes.

 - Classroom Language Dynamics, developed by Lydia H. Soifer, Ph.D., guides our faculty in how to use language to teach students with language impairment and attention deficit.

 - A team of therapists provides in-class and small-group instruction in Language, Occupational Therapy, and Social Development.